ideas-lab-nus/single-and-multiple-output-Bayesian-calibration/README.md

 ```

 ## Key steps
-The following are the key steps to try the calibration process:
+The followings are the key steps to try the calibration process:

 1. Download Energyplus (Version 9.1.0) [Downlink](https://energyplus.net/downloads).